SirAnthony/luadoko/README.rst

 Register classes
 ================

-There some work must be done to integrate bindings in code.
+There some work must be done to integrate bindings in code:

 1. All classes must have CUDataUser as its public superclass.
 2. Class must have protected method `virtual CUData* createUData()` defined.
 It only requires header defenition but never implementation.